Placebo Discontinuity Design: Identification: Placebo discontinuity

 Lemma~\ref{lemma:factuals} translates the bridge equation from a conditional expectation over $U$ to one over observed variables $Z$ and $W$.
 It shows that the same $h_0$ function also solves a second integral equation where both sides of the equation are estimable from the data.

 \begin{assumption}[Completeness] For all $d\in\mathcal{D}(\epsilon)$ and all $z\in\mathcal{Z}(\epsilon)$, $\mathbb{E}\{f(U)\mid D=d,Z=z\}=0$ if and only if $f(U)=0$ almost surely. \end{assumption}

 Assumption~\ref{assum:complete} is necessary to guarantee a unique solution to the equation in Lemma~\ref{lemma:factuals} (factuals).
 Without this assumption, there could be multiple functions $h$ that satisfy the same moment condition, making point identification of $\tau_0$ more challenging.
+Future work may build on \citet{bennett2022inference} to give weaker conditions under which $\tau_{0}$ can still be identified without assuming completeness.

-Future work may build on \cite{bennett2022inference} to give weaker conditions under which $\tau_{0}$ can still be identified without assuming completeness.
+\begin{example}[Partially linear DGP] Assumptions~\ref{assum:bridge} and~\ref{assum:complete} are structural requirements on the informativeness of the placebo variables, and they are generally untestable.
+To aid interpretation, we introduce a partially linear DGP in which both conditions take on a transparent form.
+Consider